the corfu trail in 15 days

 Day 12.
 Rest day in Kalami.
 Studio in Kalami.
 Kalami Bay has a nice pebble beach and again one of the locations of the James Bond "For Your Eyes Only" movie.

 Day 15.
-Transfer to Corfu Town, airport or port.SEND YOUR REQUEST
+Transfer to the (air)port.SEND YOUR REQUEST